aaronjn78/Bitwise-Logic-Calculator/README.md

 Commit 3:
     - added function to calculate bitwise AND logic
     - added String variables to hold the validated user input arrays to make it possible to parse the integer values to perform calculations

+Commit 4:
+    - added functions to calculate OR and XOR
+    - planning to add formatting to "pad" start of results with 0's to improve appearance
+    - need to add exception handling for out of bound numbers